yashsriram/stick-solo/2.ceo_rl_and_random_sample_solves/README.md

     - `latex/` contains latex literature produced including proposal, update and report.
     - `plotting/` contain matlab script for plotting.
     - `src/` contains all source code.

-## documentation
-- For most of the code, the documentation is itself.

 ## usage
 - Use `cargo +nightly run --release --bin <bin crate>` to run a bin crate.